Arvindprksh/arvindprksh.github.io/_posts/SSD-Solid_State_Drives/2017-01-03-Kernel_Trace_With_NVMe_Flash_Array.md

  objective of kernel's Scheduler is fair.
 So each process has priority.

  Let's see How to configure what type of features in linux.

+ If you test with fio to adapt process's priority.

+ **consider LINUX's chrt command**

 ## First, CPU affinity